Payal Ghosh agrees to apologize to Richa Chadha on certain conditions; HC tells them to file consent terms by October 14 : Bollywood News - Bollywood Hungama

 Richa Chadha had filed a defamation suit against Payal Ghosh after she dragged her name while accusing Anurag Kashyap of sexual harassment.
 The Bombay High Court, on Monday, granted two days to Payal and Richa to file their consent terms to settle the matter in court.

-Reportedly, Paya Ghosh is willing to apologies provided Richa Chadha does not file any further criminal charges against her after the settlement.
+Reportedly, Payal Ghosh is willing to apologize provided Richa Chadha does not file any further criminal charges against her after the settlement.
 Earlier, in the court, Ghosh's lawyer had said that she will apologize and will withdraw her statement, but retracted her stand on social media by denying to apologize.

 On Monday, Chadha's lawyer Saveena Bedi Sachar informed the court about the same to which the HC asked Ghosh's lawyer Nitin Satpute if his client is interested in resolving the matter.
 Satpute said that Payal will withdraw her statement and apologize on certain conditions.